 Eric listed himself as an organ donor.
 Because of his heart medications, Eric wasn’t able to donate blood with me.
 He did, however, cheer me on heartily, and helped me in whatever way he could to make sure I had opportunities to donate.
 He often told me that he appreciated blood donation because giving this vital thing to a person might give them more time to live, and that would be more time for them to hear about Jesus.

 When Eric was in the hospital from February 11-14, 2016, his body received a lot of O Negative blood.
 He was losing so much blood internally, and he needed countless blood transfusions in order for his organs to continue to work.
 In the end, God had bigger plans, but I am forever thankful to the people whose blood kept my Eric alive long enough for us to say goodbye.

-That is why I have decided that this year, to honor Eric, I am going to donate blood.
+That is why I have decided to honor Eric by donating blood.

-When I donate, I will tell everyone I can that I’m donating in honor of my husband, who loved people, loved Jesus, and loved sharing Jesus with people.
+When I donate, I plan to tell people that I’m donating in honor of my husband, who loved people, loved Jesus, and loved sharing Jesus with people.
 If my blood can extend someone’s life, I pray that His words through me can affect someone’s eternity.